 - 1.1 These rules apply to all meetings of the Council, the Cabinet, scrutiny committees, area committees (if any), the standards committee; regulatory committees and, where appropriate, individual executive decisions. - 1.2 Non-executive bodies shall accord with the provisions contained in the Local Government Act 1972 (as amended).
-Decisions by individual members of the Executive and bodies of the Executive shall comply with the Local Authorities (Executive Arrangements) (Access to Information) (England) Regulations 2012 (hereafter referred to as "the Access Regulations"). - 1.3 The following is a summary of those provisions.
+Decisions by individual members of the Executive and bodies of the Executive shall comply with the Local Authorities (Executive Arrangements) (Access to Information) (England) Regulations 2012 (hereafter referred to as "the Access Regulations").
+1.5